 Some issuers like to keep it simple, offering credit cards with predetermined credit limits.
-For example, a run-of-the-mill entry-level card would come with a $500 limit, a card with more benefits would get a $2,000 limit and a premium card would come with a $5,000 limit.
+For example, a run-of-the-mill, entry-level card might come with a $500 limit, while a card with more benefits would get a $2,000 limit and a premium card would come with a $5,000 limit.

 “It’s not a highly personalized decision,” says Eric Lindeen, senior marketing consultant at CRM Northwest Inc. “If the limit seems oddly huge or small, it’s not a reflection of you as a consumer.
 You just applied for the wrong card.”

 What happens if you aren’t satisfied with your credit card’s predetermined credit limit?
-Lindeen says that, in some cases, you can ask the card issuer to hike the limit.
-Some issuers allow some wiggle room but don’t expect an increase of more than 10 percent to 20 percent, he explains.
+Lindeen says that, in some cases, you can ask the card issuer to raise the limit.
+Some issuers allow some wiggle room, but don’t expect an increase of more than 10 percent to 20 percent, he explains.

 The customized credit limit